 We’re sure you know what a chain is and what it does, but it’s not just as simple to differentiate a quality chain from one poorly constructed.
 Performance bike chains offer links that assist in gear shifts, with small ramps expediting its progress between the gears.
 Good chains also house the roller pins (inside the chain links) in such a way that they stay lubricated, providing more flexibility and efficient power transfer.

 The type of chain depends on your gearing - a 10-speed groupset will need a 10-speed chain.
 More expensive chains feature wear resistant alloy coatings, and are often lighter.

 The cassette is the meeting point of all your componentry.
-Every mechanism, chain ring, crank, and lever is designed to spin the cassette as quickly as possible, and thusly, your rear wheel.
+Every mechanism, chain ring, crank, and lever is designed to spin the cassette as quickly as possible and, in turn, your rear wheel.

 It’s little surprise then that this collection of sprockets can be the most expensive part of your groupset.

 The number of gear sprockets on your cassette, combined with the size and number of your front chainrings, determines your bike’s gear ratio or ‘gearing’.

 This seemingly innocuous component is the bearing through which your pedal axel passes – it’s the connection between the crankset and the bike’s frame.
 It may seem unimportant to the uninitiated, but quality in this vital junction is paramount for efficient power transfer.